DOCUMENT TSC-2026/B13 · BLOG POST 13 · CONSUMER COMMERCE · REV. 01

 The path from $1M to $5M is a test of two things: product-market fit and customer acquisition.
 If customers want your product and you can acquire them at an acceptable cost, you'll reach $5M.
 It's hard, but the playbook is legible.
 Spend on Meta.
 Optimize the Shopify store.
 Build the email list.
 Repeat what works.

 The path from $5M to $20M requires solving five or six different problems at the same time, most of which are organizational and financial rather than product or marketing.
 Team structure.
 Financial visibility.
 Retention economics.
 Brand equity.
 Capital management.
 Operational systems that can scale without the founder's personal involvement in every decision.
+Brand equity is the one you can accelerate by borrowing it, which is exactly what a brand partnership buys you.

 +